arianitu/postgres-statefulset/config/README.md

 `microk8s kubectl cp reset_database.sql postgres-0:/var/lib/postgresql/data/`

-# The following 3 commands will be possible only after you are positively identified, gain our trust, and sign an agreement in order to obtain these backup files.
+# The following 3 commands would be possible only after you are positively identified, gain our trust, and sign an agreement to work with us, in order to obtain these backup files.
+Or, develop your own!

 `microk8s kubectl cp ../cheirrs_backup.sql postgres-0:/var/lib/postgresql/data/`